New Zealand Flood Map

 Why it matters

 In some places we have very good regional or local maps.
 In other places, this information is lacking.
+There is currently no single public map that brings this information together in a clear and consistent way.

-How the map will be developed
+When the information will be released

 News